TheRealCrastWasTaken/GeometryDashPlus-Versions/README.md

 ### About
 It's basically just an about page, kiddo.
 What did'ya expect? \*sans face\*
 ## Latest Version
-Currently, the latest version is v2.1.2, and can be found [here](https://github.com/TheRealCrastWasTaken/GeometryDashPlus-Versions/blob/master/GD%2B%20v2.1.2.zip).
+Currently, the latest version is v2.2.3, and can be found [here](https://github.com/TheRealCrastWasTaken/GeometryDashPlus-Versions/blob/master/GD%2B%20v2.2.3.zip).
 This specific update fixes a few bugs.
 That's literally it.

+OLD:
 We should also introduce our new member, [GabRio Blu](https://github.com/GabRioBlu)! \*children cheering "yay" sound effect\* He will help with the coding of the following versions.
 Stay tuned for more!
+/OLD:

 ## Upcoming Version
-The upcoming version will be v2.2.1, and will introduce a new tab, Discovery!
+The upcoming version will be (idk), and will... do stuff?
-The Discovery tab will be a place where you can find new addons to discover and download.
-Discovery uses a GitHub API.
-Stay tuned for the new update! **<3**
+Stay tuned for the new update! **<3** (maybe)

 Note: We will be creating a repository where you can add addons for them to be accessed by the program. - GabRioBlu, struggling to figure out how to access the contents of a repository.
+(actually I did that ages ago now)

 ## Credits
 - [Crast](https://github.com/TheRealCrastWasTaken)